STOP POLAR BEAR

 • MAXIMUM LEVEL OF PROTECTION FOR POLAR BEARS THROUGH CITES

-We urge the European Commission to push for the inclusion of the polar bear in Appendix I of CITES at the COP to be held in Uzbekistan in November 2025.
+We urge the European Commission to push for the inclusion of the polar bear in Appendix I of CITES at the next CITES COP.
 What does this mean in practice?

 CITES is a multilateral treaty signed by 185 parties designed to ensure that international trade in animals and plants does not threaten their survival in the wild.
 It categorizes species based on the level of protection they need into three different appendices.
 Appendix I includes species threatened with extinction and offers the highest level of protection, including restrictions on commercial trade.